2019 ~ Meditations#5 ~ four students

-This text was commissioned by DAI: by Joannie Baumgärtner (DAI,2019) Vinita Gatne (DAI,2019), Gayatri Kodikal (DAI, 2020), Anastasia McCammon (DAI,2020) where invited to co-write an assesment of the DAI, measured against the so-called STANDARDS as prescribed by The Assessment Framework for the Higher Education Accreditation System of the Netherlands.
+This text was commissioned by the DAI.
+Joannie Baumgärtner (DAI,2019) Vinita Gatne (DAI,2019), Gayatri Kodikal (DAI, 2020), Anastasia McCammon (DAI,2020) where invited to collectively write an assesment of the DAI, measured against the so-called STANDARDS as prescribed by The Assessment Framework for the Higher Education Accreditation System of the Netherlands.
 Here is a link to the Framework version of 2018.
 The student's generous and insightful text was offered to the NVAO's Accreditation Panel.
 Read more about DAI's accreditation of 2019.

 Apart from the initial formal context the words below can be read as a compressed,